gazebosim/gz-sim/tutorials/migrating_ardupilot_plugin.md

-Compared to the code changes, the updates in the CMake configuration are pretty minor and primarily result from the fact that the formerly monolithic Gazebo project is now a set of Ignition libraries.
+Compared to the code changes, the updates in the CMake configuration are pretty minor and primarily result from the fact that the formerly monolithic Gazebo project is now a set of Gazebo libraries.

 In the old code we retrieve all the required build configuration by finding the Gazebo package: